Don't Cry, Joni: Cover versions

 German singer Gunter Gabriel translated the song into German and released it (under the title "Tina, weine nicht") in 1980 in a duet with his daughter Yvonne.

 The song was also covered by Irish country singer Daniel O'Donnell with his sister Margo.

+Czech version was published in 1987 under the title Víc než přítel (More than a friend), sung by Karel Černoch with lyrics by Jaroslav Machek.
+An eight-year old boy approaches an adult man, asking him to be his friend, because he "misses a friend more than a father".
+It makes the man realize, that the boy is actually his illegitimate son.
+This plot is sometimes mocked.